 Download manager

-Download the raster layers by following the steps bellow.
+Download the data layers by following the steps bellow.

 Please cite the data as indicated.